-Why Motivation-Based Practice Fails
+Why Does Motivation-Based Practice Fail?

 Motivation peaks at the beginning of any new skill project — when the novelty is high, progress is rapid, and the goal feels close.
 Typing improvement is no different.
 The first few weeks feel exciting because improvement is measurable and concrete.